turingloop/gothamblog/_posts/2018-11-05-Poker-Simulator.md

 categories: multiagentsystems
 ---

-You can read the Java code that validates different poker card patterns and decides which poker card pattern has the highest value.
+This software validates different poker card patterns and decides which poker card pattern has the highest value.
+This needs to be modularised and a lot of documentation needs to be added.
+But it works.

 {% highlight JAVA %}